Marvel Nemesis: Rise of the Imperfects: Canceled sequel

 A sequel, Marvel Chaos, was announced in 2007 and being developed by EA Chicago, but it was shelved after EA's partnership with Marvel ended the following year.

 Reception

 The consoles and PSP versions received "mixed or average" reviews according to the review aggregation website Metacritic, while the Nintendo DS version received "generally unfavorable reviews".

 The game was criticized for its poor story mode and limited multiplayer.
-Many complaints about the game revolved around the fact that AI opponents would chain-abuse projectile special moves, dealing significant damage to a player character, with the AI character immediately triggering the fatality upon dropping the player to low health.
+Many complaints about the game revolved around the fact that AI opponents would chain-abuse projectile special moves, dealing significant damage to a player character, with the AI character immediately triggering their finishing move upon dropping the player to low health.
 The original characters were both criticized and praised.